Dealing with the corona virus

-- A statute for the conduct of oral and practical examinations via video conferencing system is in preparation and is expected to be adopted and enter into force soon.
-The option of conducting online-supervised supervisory examinations will expire at the end of 2022.
+- A statute for conducting oral and practical examinations via video conferencing system (in German language) has entered into force.
+The option of conducting online-supervised supervisory examinations expired at the end of 2022.

 The free attempt regulations introduced by the University of Kassel and the State of Hesse applied or apply to examinations taken from the summer semester 2020 up to and including the winter semester 2021/22 (up to April 30, 2022) .
 The starting point of the regulation is the date of the examination.
 They no longer apply to examinations taken after this date.

 Examinations failed in the semesters concerned - including final theses - are deemed not to have been taken, regardless of the number of attempts.
 Examinations not taken ("non-attendance") are treated in the same way as failed examinations; they are subject to the free attempt regulation.
 Examinations failed due to deception or misdemeanors, on the other hand, are not subject to these regulations.
 They are considered as failed and can be sanctioned as before, if necessary.